Ilex aquifolium: Description

-Distribution
+Distribution and habitat

 Today, holly is found in western Asia and Europe in the undergrowth of oak forest and beech forest in particular, although at times it can form a dense thicket as the dominant species.
 It requires moist, shady environments, found within forests or in shady slopes, cliffs, and mountain gorges.

 Along the west coast of the United States and Canada, from California to British Columbia, non-native English Holly has proved very invasive, quickly spreading into native forest habitat, where it thrives in shade and crowds out native species.
 It has been placed on the Washington State Noxious Weed Control Board's monitor list, and is a Class C invasive plant in Portland.

 During the Cenozoic Era, the Mediterranean region, Europe, and northwest Africa had a wetter climate and were largely covered by laurel forests.
 Holly was a typical representative species of this biome, where many current species of the genus Ilex were present.
 With the drying of the Mediterranean Basin during the Pliocene, the laurel forests gradually retreated, replaced by more drought-tolerant sclerophyll plant communities.
 The modern Ilex aquifolium resulted from this change.
 Most of the last remaining laurel forests around the Mediterranean are believed to have died out approximately 10,000 years ago at the end of the Pleistocene.

 Ecology

 Holly is a rugged pioneer species that prefers relatively moist areas, and tolerates frost as well as summer drought.
 The plant is common in the garrigue and maquis and is also found in deciduous forest and oak forest.

 Pure stands of hollies can grow into a labyrinth of vaults in which thrushes and deer take refuge, while smaller birds are protected among their spiny leaves.
-After the first frost of the season, holly fruits become soft and fall to the ground serving as important food for winter birds at a time of scarce resources.
+After the first frost of the season, holly fruits become soft and fall to the ground serving as important food in its native regions for winter birds at a time of scarce resources.

 The flowers are attractive as nectar sources for insects such as bees, wasps, flies, and small butterflies.
 The commonly-encountered pale patches on leaves are due to the leaf-mine insect Phytomyza ilicis.

 It is an invasive species on the West Coast of Canada and the United States as well as in Hawaii.

+Epigenetics

+Holly is well known in epigenetics.
+Some cultivars have smooth leaf edges, or both smooth and prickly leaf edges on the same plant.
+In response to stress these cultivars can produce leaves with more prickles.